newtfire/textAnalysis-Hub/Installations/Python_VSCode.md

 - **pip installs the library but Python can't find it:** You're probably not inside your virtual environment.
 Check for `(.venv)` in your terminal prompt and activate if needed.
 - **Not sure which Python your terminal is using:** Run `which python` (Mac/Linux) or `where python` (Windows).

-As always — if you're stuck, reach out on Digit Discord!
+As always, if you get stuck, reach out on Digit Discord!
 Environment setup issues are some of the most common (and fixable) problems and we can help each other by comparing notes!